-Recently we were talking to a few scrappers through private messages on our Facebook page about scrapping cars.
+Recently, we talked to a few scrappers in our Facebook Group about scrapping cars.
 The question was asked, “Are cars worth scrapping when the prices are so cheap?”

 Well…I guess there are a lot of answers to that question, so let’s go over them.